 Apart from those who have been specifically appointed to witness documents (Honorary Justices and Bail Justices), people in various occupations are authorised under section 107A of the Evidence (Miscellaneous Provisions) Act 1958 (Vic) to witness documents for use in Victoria.
 Lists of authorised witnesses are available on the DoJ website at www.justice.vic.gov.au/justices.
 Standard statutory declaration forms also generally include a list of approved witness categories (also available on the DoJ website).

 Requirements for witnessing statutory declarations or receiving affidavits vary according to where the document is to be used, so it is important to check the requirements of the relevant jurisdiction before having the document witnessed.

 Justices of the peace (JPs), who together with bail justices (see following) are known collectively as honorary justices, are regulated by the laws of the state or territory that appoints them.
-The appointment of JPs is regulated by section 115 of the MC Act.
+The appointment of JPs is regulated by the Honorary Justices Act 2014.

 Honorary justices in Victoria have the power to witness a range of legal documents, including statutory declarations and affidavits (see above), and to certify true copies of documents.
 They are able to witness interstate and international documents.
 Honorary justices are not permitted to charge for witnessing documents.

 Honorary justices also have powers under some federal laws.
 Under the Customs Act 1901 (Cth), for example, a person who has refused to agree to a request by customs officers for an external search may be taken before a justice to determine whether the search should be allowed.

 It is an offence punishable by a term of imprisonment for a person to pretend to be an honorary justice, or to pretend to be capable of acting as an honorary justice in Victoria.